diegovalle/aire.zmvm/readme.md

 years <- 2005:2016
-#Download pm10 data for the years 2005:2016
+# Download pm10 data for the years 2005:2016
+# The type of data can be: MAXIMOS, MINIMOS or HORARIOS (hourly average)
+# The type of pollutant can be: "so2", "co", "nox", "no2",
+#                               "no", "o3", "pm10", "pm2", "wsp", "wdr", "tmp", "rh"
 pm_10 <- get_pollution_data("MAXIMOS", "pm10", years)
-#Notice the data.frame already has columns max, min, mean, median
+# Notice the data.frame already has columns max, min, mean, median
 knitr::kable(head(pm_10))
 ```